 Stamp duty land tax (SDLT)

-SDLT is chargeable on the acquisition of UK property.
-Most commercial property is charged at progressive rates of up to 5%.
-Most residential property is charged at progressive rates of up to 12% but in many cases these rates will be increased by a further 3% for all purchases by companies and for purchases by individuals where the individual owns more than one residential property following the transaction.
-Residential property acquired for consideration in excess of £500,000 and owned other than by an individual can be charged at 15% where a charge to the ATED arises.
+Most commercial property is charged to SDLT at progressive rates of up to 5%.
+Most residential property is charged at progressive rates of up to 12% but in many cases these rates will be increased by an additional 3% - eg for all purchases by companies and for purchases by individuals where the individual owns more than one residential property following the transaction.
+Residential property acquired for consideration in excess of £500,000 and owned other than by an individual can be charged to SDLT at 15% where a charge to the ATED arises.

 Trading in land

-Although gains on the disposal of some investment property can be exempt from UK tax, profits arising from a trade of dealing in or developing UK land will be chargeable to UK tax.
+Although gains on the disposal of some investment property are exempt from UK tax until April 2019, profits arising from a trade of dealing in or developing UK land will be chargeable to UK tax.
 The UK tax authorities frequently challenge the status of offshore real estate investors where they consider trading activity to be undertaken.

-For offshore trading companies, UK corporation tax applies to their profits at a rate of 20% (19% from April 2017).
+For offshore trading companies, UK corporation tax applies to their profits at a rate of 19%.
 Non-resident individuals and trusts are subject to income tax at progressive income tax rates of up to 45%.

 Inheritance tax (IHT)